 Nobody wants to deal with a complex environment that is difficult to manage.
 Eliminate the complexity of end-to-end integration with a modern cloud integration platform to connect B2B flows, applications, and data across your entire ecosystem.
 Cleo Integration Cloud has you covered no matter where you need to connect.

 Cleo Integration Cloud is comprehensive, flexible, and allows you to integrate anything, anywhere.
-An intuitive, easy-to-deploy solution, Cleo Integration Cloud speeds time to value, increases ROI, and simplifies operations.
+An intuitive, easy-to-deploy solution, Cleo Integration Cloud is a hybrid integration platform (HIP) that speeds time to value, increases ROI, and simplifies operations.

 Contact Cleo today to get started with a free demo and see all that Cleo Integration Cloud can offer your enterprise.